Writer: Jeff Lemire

 MORE COMIC BOOK ARTICLES

-Writer: Mark Millar Artist: Greg Capullo Cover Artist: Greg Capullo Variant Covers: Greg Capullo, Todd McFarlane, Jock, John Cassaday, Frank Cho Lettering: Nate Piekos Colors: FCO Plascencia Publisher: Image Comics Variant covers are shown through a gallery on the...read more
+Writer: Mark Millar Artist: Greg Capullo Cover Artist: Greg Capullo Variant Covers: Greg Capullo, Todd McFarlane, Jock, John Cassaday, Frank Cho Lettering: Nate Piekos Colors: FCO Plascencia Publisher: Image Comics Variant covers are...read more

 Writer: Genndy Tartakovsky Artist: Genndy Tartakovsky Cover Artist: Genndy Tartakovsky Variant Cover: Marco D'Alfonso, Damion Scott, Trevor Von Eeden Lettering: Clayton Cowles Colors: Scott Wills Publisher: Marvel DIG IT!!!
 Sweet Christmas!
-It’s good to be a Luke...read more
+It’s good to...read more